albar965/littlenavmap-manual/en/INSTALLATION.md

 ### macOS

 Extract the ZIP file and copy the `Little Navmap` application to the folder `Applications` or any other folder.

+**Note on first start on macOS:** When starting the application you will get a message `Little Navmap is from an unidentified developer.
+Are you sure you want to open it?` or similar.

+To bypass this right click or `Ctrl+Click` on the application and select open.
+You probably have to enter an administrator name and password once.
+The program can be started normally after this procedure.

 ### Linux